Obalfour/MNA-2019/README.md

 Assignment about implementing a facial recognition software.

-## Instalar librerias externas necesarias
+## Install libraries
 pip3 install -r requirements.txt

-## Ejecutar
+## Execute
-Para realizar algun cambio sobre las configuraciones, entrar a configFile.ini
+To make any changes in the configurations, go to configFile.ini

 python3 -W ignore main.py